bodhiconnolly/bodhiconnolly.github.io/_posts/2014-10-18-quadcopter-meet-school.markdown

 I've been dabbling in the aerial video field for a while now.
 I have some friends who build multirotors so adding a gimbal and a GoPro isn't too difficult.
-Personally I'm not skilled enough to fly and think about shots yet, but I've been practicing on a Blade Nano QX which is a great, inexpensive learning quad.
+Personally I'm not skilled enough to fly and think about shots yet, but I've been practising on a Blade Nano QX which is a great, inexpensive learning quad.

 But despite my lack of piloting skill I still wanted experience with some real-world video so I organised a shoot with a pilot.
 Check out the video, make sure you watch at 50fps!